oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

     You may have also noticed that we used the *all-MiniLM-L6-v2* embedding model.
 This is a very popular embedding model with millions of monthly downloads.
 It's popularity is due to the fact that it tends to be a good trade-off when comparing accuracy and performance.

-    To summarize what we've just done, the *vectorizeTableHFTransformers.js* program connects to the Oracle database, retrieves the text from the INFO column of the MY\_DATA table, and vectorizes the "factoid" for each of the 150 rows.
-We then store the vectorized data as a vector in the V column.
+    To summarize what we've just done, the *vectorizeTableHFTransformers.js* program connects to the Oracle database, retrieves the text from the INFO column of the MY\_DATA table, and vectorizes the data in the INFO column for each of the 150 rows.

 3. We can now query the MY\_DATA table in the Oracle database to verify that our data has been updated too: